-Phosgene is an industrial chemical used in plastics and pesticides.
-It can also be produced when chemicals that contain chlorine are broken down or burned.
-Phosgene exposure can occur when someone comes in contact with this gas, liquid, or food that is contaminated with it.
+Phosgene is a chemical used in plastics and pesticides.
+It can also be made when chemicals with chlorine are broken down or burned.
+Phosgene exposure can happen when someone comes in contact with gas, liquid, or food that is contaminated with it.

 People can be exposed by:

-Eye symptoms include watering or bleeding.
+Eye problems are watering or bleeding.

-General symptoms may include headache, nausea, and vomiting.
+Common problems are headache, nausea, and vomiting.

 Centers for Disease Control and Prevention

 Acute management overview—phosgene exposure.
 NIH Chemical Hazards Emergency Medical Management website.
 Available at: https://chemm.nlm.nih.gov/phosgene_hospital_mmg.htm.
 Accessed October 28, 2020.

 Chen TM, Malli H, et al. Toxic inhalational exposures.
 J Intensive Care Med.
 2013 Nov-Dec;28(6):323-333.

 Facts about phosgene.
 Centers for Disease Control and Prevention website.
 Available at: http://emergency.cdc.gov/agent/phosgene/basics/facts.asp.
 Accessed October 28, 2020.